toddaustin07/MQTT_SmartApp/README.md

 ## Setup
 We will assume the use of ngrok and Mosquitto on a Raspberry PI 4 running Raspberry PI OS (Debian Linux)
 ### Server
-Although ngrok is a perfectly safe and secure method to access your server from the internet, it is still a good idea to do everything you can to secure your computer from malicious attacks.
-See under the 'Advanced' section below some tips for doing that.
+Although ngrok is a safe and secure method to access your server from the internet, it is still a good idea to do everything you can to secure your computer from malicious attacks.
+See the 'Advanced' section below for some tips for doing that.
 #### Install nodeJS
 - Download latest binary from https://nodejs.org/en/download/
 - Extract the downloaded file using tar -xf \<filename\> (may need to apt-install xz-utils)
 - Change to the new extraction subdirectory and run: sudo cp -R * /usr/local/
 - Test by returning to home directory and run: node \-\-version
 #### Install SmartApp SDK for nodeJS
-- Create a project directory and change to it
+- Create a project directory and cd into it
-- Install using npm:
+- Install the SDK using npm:
 ```
 npm i @smartthings/smartapp --save
 ```
 #### Install Mosquitto
-*Note that this can be installed on a separate server on your network.*
+*Note that the MQTT broker can be installed on a separate server on your network.*
 ```
 sudo apt update && sudo apt upgrade
 sudo apt install -y mosquitto mosquitto-clients